airbnb/streamalert/docs/source/scheduled-queries.rst

 This system leverages two main components: AWS Lambda and AWS Step Functions.

 First, a CloudWatch scheduled event triggers the execution of a new AWS Step Function State Machine.
 This State Machine manages the lifecycle of Athena queries through the Lambda function.
-Its role responsibility is to execute the Lambda, wait a predefined window of time, and execute the Lambda again, repeating until the Lambda reports it is finshed.
+Its sole responsibility is to execute the Lambda, wait a predefined window of time, and execute the Lambda again, repeating until the Lambda reports it is finished.

-The Lambda function is a simple function that Starts Athena queries, caches their execution ids, checks on their execution status, and uploads results to StreamAlert via Kinesis.
+The Lambda function is a simple function that starts Athena queries, caches their execution ids, checks on their execution status, and uploads results to StreamAlert via Kinesis.
 Instead of doing all of these steps in a blocking fashion and sleeping while it waits for Athena, it runs through all queries in a single nonblocking pass, and returns the result of its execution to the State Machine.
 Once all queries have